 We went into the nearby Rutas Orientales storefront and they told us to go to this location to find a shuttle to the border.
 They said it would be green.
 (Note: we also used the bathroom by the Rutas Orientales shop for 2 GTQ each.
 It’s the only bathroom for a while).

-Then, we walked to the spot on the map which is near the central park.
+Then, we walked to the spot on the map (linked above) which is near the central park.
 To get there, we had to walk along a busy road through a market area with tons of raw meat, produce, and various people yelling at us to get on their buses.

 Where We Went Wrong